Traditionally, Brooklyn divorces take several months

-Traditionally, divorces take several months.
-However, when a divorce drags out over a long period of time, both parties incur additional costs and stress.
-Here’s how to find out why your divorce is taking longer than you thought it would and what you can do to get the ball rolling again.
+When a divorce drags out over a long period of time in New York, both parties incur additional costs and stress.
+Here’s how to find out why your Brooklyn divorce is taking longer than you thought it would and what you can do to get the ball rolling again.

 Your Ex-Spouse Is Taking an Unreasonable Position on Child Custody Matters